 Welcome back to this week’s How To – where I made a Cardboard DIY Pirate Ship for the children!
-We do adore a little Pirate Craft here or there!!!
+We do adore a little Pirate Craft here or there (a great addition to our special Crafts for Boys collection)!!!
 Red Ted was given a fabulous pirate ship with fabulous pirates for his .
 He wouldn’t let Pip Squeak play (as kids sometimes do, especially with new toy).
 So I bought her some pirates (thinking the pirates were the problem).
 He then said “Mummy, can you make Pip Squeak a pirate ship too?”.
 This was about 4 weeks ago.. and *finally* I found the time during the Easter holidays to Get Crafty for the kids.
 And this is our DIY Pirate Ship How To!
 Hope you like it!

 I love this Pirate Ship sent to us by Facebook Reader Andrea C !
 Thank you for sharing your photo with us!